 Dr. Mohammed Abdul Basith is serving as a Professor in the Department of Physics of Bangladesh University of Engineering and Technology (BUET), Dhaka.
 He has completed BSc Hons. and MSc degrees in Physics from Shahjalal University of Science and Technology, Sylhet.
 Dr. Basith achieved PhD degree from the Materials and Condensed Matter Physics group, University of Glasgow, UK in 2011.
 His research interests include transmission electron microscopy (TEM) characterization of patterned ferromagnetic nanostructures by lithographic techniques.
 At present in BUET, Dr. Basith is working mainly on preparation and characterization of multifunctional nanomaterials for energy-related and spintronic applications.
 He has published more than 35 research papers in different prestigious journals like Nanoscale, Physical Review Applied, Nature Scientific Reports, Applied Physics Letters, Journal of Applied Physics, Nanotechnology, RSC Advances, Ceramics International, Journal of Alloys and Compounds etc. He is the reviewer of a number of reputed journals published from American Physical Society, American Institute of Physics, Royal Society of Chemistry etc. For the last few years, he has received research grants from different international and national organizations worth 500 thousand USD.
 In BUET, he has established Nanotechnology Research Laboratory for the synthesis and characterization of nanostructured materials.
 Since its inception in April 2014, he has been developing advanced facilities in this laboratory under different research projects from home and abroad.
 Dr. Basith designed a new syllabus titled `Nanophysics’ for the postgraduate students of BUET.
 The syllabus is designed to cover principles involved in fabrication of nanostructured systems and in measurement of phenomena at nanoscale.
 He is an activist of BUET career club to deliver lectures that helps young people build meaningful careers.
+Since 2019, he is serving the National Young Academy of Bangladesh (NYAB) as its first elected president and one of the founding members.

 Materials and Condensed Matter Physics